This garden kneeler project has been written by Jenny Harkness.

-Here are some simple instructions on how to make one of my Winney and Rose garden kneelers.
+Here are some simple instructions on how to make one of my garden kneelers.
 They look lovely hung in a porch and are equally as practical and comfy to use.
 I have had comments from customers saying they have also used them in the house when cleaning out cupboards.
 They also make a lovely gift.

 Oilcloth ½ metre – for a selection of oilcloth fabrics visit Viva la Frida